 Bioinformatics Core Facility

-The Bioinformatics Core Facility provides a centralized resource of expertise in computational biology and statistics.
-It offers solutions for analysis, visualization, management and interpretation of large-scale biological data, mainly produced by high-throughput genomics experiments.
-Beside the standardized approaches, the platform can also provide customized solutions tailored towards the needs of individual research projects.
+The Bioinformatics Core Facility provides a centralised resource of expertise in computational biology and statistics.
+It offers solutions for analysis, visualisation, management and interpretation of large-scale biological data, mainly produced by high-throughput genomics experiments.
+Beside the standardised approaches, the platform can also provide customised solutions tailored towards the needs of individual research projects.

 The Bioinformatics Core Facility is individually training and advising researchers at the DBM.
 The facility also organises bioinformatics trainings in collaboration with computational biologists from the Friedrich Miescher Institute for Biomedical Research.
-These trainings comprise two full semester lecture series with exercises:
+These training courses comprise two full semester lecture series with exercises:

-1. "Introduction to R", a hands-on course on the basic usage of R software with a focus on data exploration and visualization, and basic statistics.
+1. "Introduction to R", a hands-on course on the basic usage of R software with a focus on data exploration and visualisation, and basic statistics.

-2. Advanced course "Analysis of genomics data in R and Bioconductor" gives students an overview of typical Bioconductor based analysis pipelines including: NGS data processing, differential gene expression analysis, DNA binding analysis, working with sequence and annotation packages and visualization of genomic data.
+2. Advanced course "Analysis of genomics data in R and Bioconductor" gives students an overview of typical Bioconductor-based analysis pipelines including: NGS data processing, differential gene expression analysis, DNA binding analysis, working with sequence and annotation packages and visualisation of genomic data.

-The facility is part of Swiss Institute of Bioinformatics since January 2017.
+The facility has been part of Swiss Institute of Bioinformatics since January 2017.

 Robert Ivanek's group at SIB